openebs-archive/openebs-docs/docs/on_premise_solutions.md

 This section provides detailed instructions on how to perform the OpenEBS on-premise deployment.
 The objective of this procedure is to have the following functional.

--   Kubernetes cluster (K8s master & K8s nodes/host) configured with the OpenEBS iSCSI flexvol driver,
+-   Kubernetes cluster (K8s master & K8s nodes) configured with the OpenEBS iSCSI flexvol driver.
--   OpenEBS Maya Master
--   OpenEBS Storage Hosts

 Depending on your need, you can either setup only the Kubernetes cluster or the OpenEBS cluster or both.
 The number of nodes in each category is configurable.

-The Kubernetes cluster is setup, in this framework using *kubeadm*.
+The Kubernetes cluster is setup using *kubeadm*.

 ## Running the Setup on Ubuntu 16.04